cassiecarr/CarND-BehavioralCloning-P3-1/writeup.md

 I finally randomly shuffled the data set into training and validation sets.

-I used this training data for training the model.
+I used the training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 Originally, the atom optimizer was used, where the learning rate was set automatically.
 However, after 1 epoch, the model would stop improving.
 In order to reduce overfitting and improve the stopping point, a smaller learning rate was selected.
 With this learning rate, 5 epochs were used.